Dirkster99/fsc/InplaceEditBoxLib/README.md

 ### Initiate Editing Text from the View ###

-The user can 'double click' and item or use a context menu entry that is linked to a corresponding viewmodel command, which fires the **RequestEdit** event.
+The user can 'double click' a (treeview or listbox) item, -or he can use a context menu entry that is linked to a corresponding viewmodel command (see StartRenameCommand), which fires the **RequestEdit** event.

 ### Usage of Limited Space ###